Manage all your PDF needs with SwifDoo PDF Ver 2.0!

 - Three ways of signing documents.

-To offer you a genuine chance to try, all registered accounts come with a 30-day trial period.
+To offer a genuine chance at trying, all registered accounts come with a 30-day trial period too.
 Higher-level functions such as electronic signatures are not available during this period, but otherwise, the trial gives you a clear idea of what SwifDoo PDF is capable of.

 Needless to say, registration also requires but seconds, with download/installation effortless.